Training Tips

 Why "Couch to 14er" Works

-Couch to 14er is the same idea applied to something bigger.
+Couch to 14er applies the same idea to something bigger.
 Literally bigger.
 Instead of running a race through your neighborhood, you are hiking to the top of one of the 58 peaks in Colorado that exceed 14,000 feet.

 Where You Are Right Now